Tinker, Tailor ….. Chairmaker ?

 Children of James and Eleanor

 Susan 1838 – Born Lewknor Oxfordshire, Lacemaker.
 In 1841 aged 3, not with her parents, but with Richard a woodman, and Sarah Tranter, at Sturridge Common.
-As we know from the marriage record, Eleanor’s father was Richard, a ‘woodman’, at her marriage, and both James and Eleanor lived at Sturridge.
+As we know from the marriage record, Eleanor’s father was Richard, a ‘woodman’, and both James and Eleanor lived at Sturridge.
 So we can presume that Susan is with her grandparents, and that Eleanor’s mother was ‘Sarah’.
 Perhaps even though aged only three, young Susan and ‘Mary’ Tranter (a cousin?) also in the household, were being taught lacemaking by their grandmother, which seems to have been a female family occupation.

 Unable to find GRO reference for her birth.

-Susan may have been named after her paternal Grandmother (as many researchers have James mother as Susanna Rixen).
+Susan may have been named after her paternal Grandmother Susanna Rixen.